sfbrigade/codeforsanfrancisco.org/_events/2018-03-03-open-data-day.md

 date: '2018-03-03'
 title: Open Data Day 2018
 description: |
-               Join us for another celebration of open data!
+              Join us for another annual celebration of open data!
 For the seventh time in history, groups from around the world will be gathering to show the benefits of open data and encourage the adoption of open data policies in government, business and civil society.
+It'll be a day of learning, experimenting, and exploring what's possible when companies and governments open their data.
 rsvp: https://www.eventbrite.com/e/code-for-san-francisco-open-data-day-2018-tickets-42826162204
 start_time: 2018-03-07T08:30:00-08:00
 end_time: 2018-03-07T17:00:00-08:00